YeongHyeon/YeongHyeon.github.io/_posts/2024-02-22-travel_europe_milan.md

 		<img src="/images/2024-02_Europe/240222_Milan/IMG_7220.jpeg" width="300">
 		<img src="/images/2024-02_Europe/240222_Milan/IMG_7217.jpeg" width="300">
 	</p>
-	<figcaption>Brig, stayed for a transfer on the way to Milan, Italy.
+	<figcaption>Brig, stayed for a transfer on the way to Milano, Italy.
 It is a small and quiet town.
 I bought roasted chestnuts.
 It looks little different from what I saw in Korea (the shells were only half peeled).</figcaption>
 </figure>
 <br>